PDAL/PDAL/doc/stages/writers.sqlite.rst

   Name of table to store patch information [Required]

 cloud_column_name
-  Name of column to store primary cloud_id key [Default: **cloud**]
+  Name of column to store primary cloud_id key [Default: "cloud"]

 compression
-  Use https://github.com/verma/laz-perf compression technique to store patches
+  Use LAZperf_ compression technique to store patches.
+[Default: false]

 overwrite
-  To drop the table before writing set to 'true'.
-To append to the table set to 'false'.
-[Default: **true**]
+  Drop the table before writing.
+To append to the table set to ``false``.
+  [Default: true]

 pre_sql
   Optional SQL to execute *before* running the translation.
 If the value references a file, the file is read and any SQL inside is executed.
 Otherwise the value is executed as SQL itself.